 M Carling (WA) raised a point of order that of the two factions each claiming to be the Oregon affiliate, the one whose delegates were seated by the 2012 and 2014 conventions, which is recognized by the LNC, the national Judicial Committee, and the Judicial Committee of Oregon did wish to send a delegation and had submitted a delegate listing in accordance with the national bylaw requirements.
-Aaron Starr (CA) raised a point of order that this is a contested delegation and should be handled by those rules.
-(See RONR p.
-614 line 26 - p.
-615 line 2, also p.
-616 lines 2 -35) Mr. Sarwark ruled that there is not a contested delegation because the Credentials Committee has chosen which one to recognize, and Mr. Starr's requests for information about the findings of various entities and about Robert's Rules were not germane to the main motion to approve the
+Aaron Starr (CA) raised a point of order that this is a contested delegation and should be handled by those rules as provided by Robert's Rules.
+Mr. Sarwark ruled that there is not a contested delegation because the Credentials Committee has chosen which one to recognize, and Mr. Starr's requests for information about the findings of various entities and about Robert's Rules were not germane to the main motion to approve the Credentials Committee report.
+Joshua

-Credentials Committee report.
-Joshua Katz (CT) appealed the ruling of the chair that it is out of order to seat an Oregon delegation.
+Katz (CT) appealed the ruling of the chair that it is out of order to seat an Oregon delegation, citing RONR p.
+614 - 616 regarding the right of the convention to decide questions of contested delegations.
 Mr. Sarwark explained his ruling, that it would violate our bylaws to seat a delegation from any Oregon group except the one which the Secretary of State in Oregon allows to use the Libertarian Party ballot access, and that group specifically said they would send no delegation.
 Mr. Carling raised a point of order that status with the Secretary of State is not the basis on which our affiliates are identified, that the legitimate affiliate met the bylaw requirements and wishes to seat delegates, and our bylaws require that we recognize them.